Your Medicare Guru

 • Co-pays and cost sharing is a part of the structure of MA plans, with annual maximum financial out-of-pocket limits.

-• There are MA plans specifically created for beneficiaries who are dual-eligible for both Medicare and Medicaid.
+• There are MA plans specifically created for beneficiaries who are dual-eligible for both Medicare and Medicaid or diagnosed with certain chronic-health conditions.

-• And while the MA plan IS your health insurance, you must be enrolled in Part A and Part B.
+• And while the MA plan IS your health insurance, you must be enrolled in Part A and Part B, and continue to pay the premium of Part B.

 Prescription drugs